Ravenbrook/mps/procedure/review.rst

 - Perhaps ask `.role.checker`_ to cherry-pick a fraction of their minor issues and submit the rest later.

-- `.role.cheker`_ should cherry-pick issues that have the best chance of helping to find `major defects`_ or prevent them via `.brainstorm`_.
+- `.role.checker`_ should cherry-pick issues that have the best chance of helping to find `major defects`_ or prevent them via `.brainstorm`_.